ehudsuryano/python-playwright-infrastructure/README.md

 This project is licensed under the MIT License.

 Author
-Developed by [Your Name].
+Developed by Ehud Suryano.
 For questions, reach out at ehudsuryano@gmail.com.